Stacer: Linux Systems Monitoring and Optimization Software

 According to its own creators, «Stacer» is an open source system optimizer software and application monitor which helps users to manage the whole system with different aspects, it is an all-in-one system utility.

-In more detail, we could describe this application like a capable of allowing us to view the characteristics of our computer, make a «mantenimiento» and therefore, a «optimización» of our Distro or Linux Operating System, in addition to «monitorizar» (organize and verify) services and programs that run on it, reaching even power uninstall packages in case we tell you.
+In more detail, we could describe this enforcement like a capable of allowing us to view the characteristics of our computer, make a «mantenimiento» and therefore, a «optimización» of our Distro or Linux Operating System, in addition to «monitorizar» (organize and verify) services and programs that run on it, reaching even power uninstall packages in case we tell you.

 Stacer: Introduction